mtisza1/Cenote-Taker2/README.md

 Cenote-Taker2 is a pipeline for divergent virus discovery and annotation.
 See schematic.
 The code is currently functional.
 An ulterior motive for creating and distributing Cenote-Taker2 is to facilitate annotation and deposition of viral genomes into GenBank where they can be used by the scientific public.
 Therefore, I hope you consider depositing the submittable outputs (.sqn) after reviewing them.
 I am not affiliated with GenBank.
 See the [Cenote-Taker2 wiki](https://github.com/mtisza1/Cenote-Taker2/wiki) for useful information on using the pipeline (e.g. expected outputs) and screeds on myriad topics.
+Using a HPC with at least 16 CPUs and 16g of dedicated memory is strongly recommended for every run.
+(Annotation of a few selected genomes can be done with less memory/CPU)
+I usually use 32 CPUs and 32 GB of memory for medium and large metagenomes.
+More resources would be helpful for extra-large metagenomes.
 ![alt text](../master/cenote-taker_logo.png)

 # Install Using Conda